lorenzo-stoakes/stanford-algo/01_introduction.md

 As opposed to alternative analysis approaches:-

-* "average-case" analysis - We look at expected input and base our analysis on this, e.g. considering that each possible input is equally likely.
+* Average-Case Analysis - We look at expected input and base our analysis on this, e.g. considering that each possible input is equally likely.

 * Benchmarks - We have some convoluted input sets which we consider represent real-world input.

 For either of these alternatives we need domain knowledge of the problem space to be able to choose appropriate inputs.

 On the contrary, worst-case analysis requires no prior knowledge.
 This is particularly appropriate for 'general-purpose' routines.

 Worst-case analysis is typically more mathematically tractable than these alternatives.